BrandonXLF/btd/docs/index.md

 ---

-Transform production builds of projects using file operations and commands into a deployment-ready state forms and deploy them.
+Transform production builds of projects with file operations and commands into a deployment-ready state and deploy them.

 ## Convenient File Format